NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 ## Standard surgery procedures
 ### Weighing
-* Birds can be weighed before the surgery or after (if implanted).
+* Birds have to be weighed before and after the surgery.
-* Weighing is done by placing the bird in a closed shoe cover and laying it on a scale.
+* Before Surgery: Weighing is done by placing the bird in a closed shoe cover and laying it on a scale.
+* After surgery: Weighing is performed chronically by placing our published weighing apparatus™ in the cage.
 ### Induction
 * :bangbang: The anesthesia level is set to 4-5% at a flow of about 0.5 (0.3-1) l/m.
 The gas flow is set towards the head cone.
 * :bangbang: The bird is held by hand in the head cone next to a gas scavenging intake.